domainmod/userguide/docs/data-warehouse.md

 4. Enter your web server's details and then click the **Add Server** button.

-    **NOTE:** When adding your server you will be asked for either an API Token or a Remote Access Key/Hash, which can be found in your WHM.
+    **NOTE:** When adding your server you will be asked for either an API Token or a Remote Access Key/Hash, which can be found in your WHM (see below).
 The Remote Access Key/Hash will be getting removed from WHM in version 68 though, so if your WHM already supports the API Token that's what you should use.

+**Retrieving Your Remote Access Key/Hash**

+If your WHM server supports it, you should be using an API Token instead of the Remote Access Key/Hash.
+Skip to the next section to retrieve your API Token.

+1. Login to your WHM.

+2. Using the search box on the left-hand side of the screen, search for **Remote Access Key**.

+3. Click on **Remote Access Key** on the menu and your key will be displayed.

+**Retrieving Your API Token**

+1. Login to your WHM.

+2. Using the search box on the left-hand side of the screen, search for **Manage API Tokens**.

+3. Click on **Manage API Tokens** on the menu.

+4. Click the **Generate Token** button.

+5. Type in a name for your API Token and then click **Generate**.
+This name is used to help identify what that specific API Token was generated for, and you can call it anything you want.

+6. After you click the **Generate** button your API Token will be displayed.

 Building The Data Warehouse
 ---------------------------